 Villanova University’s Colleges are home to a number of academic centers and institutes that promote intellectual curiosity and experiential learning.

-The Office of Academic Affairs regularly offers services and issues policies, publications and reports usually in a handbook format relevant to faculty and students.
+The Office of the Provost regularly offers services and issues policies, publications and reports usually in a handbook format relevant to faculty and students.

 The Augustinian ideal of community of learners helps students grow intellectually, professionally, and spiritually.
 Through intimate classroom experiences such as the Augustine and Culture Seminar undergraduate students and faculty participate in discussions that ask them to think critically.